 Meal deals at different restaurants include it.
 It’s heavily promoted and sponsors most significant sporting events.
 It’s ever-present in our lives.
 But just what does soda do to your body?

-Here are 10 ways that soda (and sugary drinks) are destroying your health.
+Here are 10 ways that soda (and sugar in general) are harming health.

 1Effects of Soda on Teeth: Enamel Damage

 One of the negative effects of sugar is encouraging the growth of harmful bacteria in the mouth.